 The course is designed for students to communicate more effectively both linguistically and culturally with Spanish-speaking patients and their families, particularly those of indigenous backgrounds.
 Students will acquire some basic vocabulary and structures for conversing with patients in Spanish.
-The course will also explore common concepts related to sickness in the Hispanic world through texts written by Latin American authors with the purpose of better understanding ideas about healthcare and related practices often held by Hispanic immigrants to the U.S. No pre-requisite but having studied 1-2 years of high school Spanish is helpful.
+The course will also explore common concepts related to sickness in the Hispanic world through texts written by Latin

+American authors with the purpose of better understanding ideas about healthcare and related practices often held by Hispanic immigrants to the U.S. Previous study of Spanish is helpful.
 This course fulfills the Knowledgeable about Global Diversity general education requirement.